dcramer/sentry-old/README.rst

 * Exception event handler needs to have an intelligent hash

-* Interfaces may be able to be mixed somehow with Events (as they both provide serialization).
-Possibly have events implement an interface?

 * Processor API (for post-processing messages before they get sent to the server)

   * Should be an ordered tuple specified in config